dnlbrkc/collective_search/README.md

 ## Usage
+1. Generate the environments used in the simulations
+2.
-1. Generate the environments used in the simulations 1.a.
-Fitness matrices for Function-based environments (#1-12) are generated using '/environments/fitnessMatrix.R' 1.b.
+1.a.
+Fitness matrices for Function-based environments (#1-12) are generated using '/environments/fitnessMatrix.R'

+1.b.
 The Mason and Watts (2012) environment (#13) is generated on the fly in the simulation code.
 The payoff function can be found in '/environments/functions.R' at the bottom

 1.c.
 NK environments with custom N and K parameters can be generated using the file '/environments/Generate_NK/generate_NK.R'.
 For our purposes, we generated 100 replications of N=20,K=5 and for N=20,K=10.

-2. Generate the social network data {DANIEL UPDATE}
+2. Generate the social network data using '/environments/Networks/networks.R'

 3. The simulation can be run using the file '/agents/simulation.R'.
 Model strategies can be found in '/agents/strategies.R'